sage-code/maj/basic.md

 In this document we describe the basics of MAJ semantic.

+* How to say greedings
+* Pronouns and cases
+* Verb tense
+* Noun article
+* Some prepositions

 ## Greetings

 You can give greetings to one person or to everyone: